- Meet eligibility requirements as noted in our Tuition Benefit Policy

 - If you take less than two courses but are degree seeking you must complete the FAFSA.

 - If the FAFSA form is unfamiliar to you please visit the website above or contact the Financial Aid office for more information 773.508.7704.

 - Pay any fees or tuition not covered by the Tuition Benefit policy.
 You can check your tuition balance and associated fees using the LOCUS Student portal.
 Please keep in mind the tuition benefit will not be added to student accounts until after the add/drop period of the semester enrolled.

-- Graduate students: The tuition benefit pays 100% of tuition, which covers two courses per semester (eight semester hours) or two per quarter (eight quarter hours).
+- Graduate students: The tuition benefit pays 100% of tuition, and at no time will the graduate tuition benefit apply to more than two courses per semester (8 semester hours) or two courses per quarter (8 quarter hours).